Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.
+- Boston has won 52, or 71.2%, of the 73 games it has played as the favorite this season.

-- This season, Boston has won five of its seven games when favored by at least -900 on the moneyline.

-- The oddsmakers' moneyline implies a 90% chance of a victory for the Celtics.

 Hawks Betting Records & Stats